aosabook/500lines/event-web-framework/event-web-framework.markdown

 1. Split on `"\\r?\\n"`.
 2. Split the first line of that on `" "` to get the request type (`POST`, `GET`, etc)/URI path/http-version.
 3. Assert that we're dealing with an `HTTP/1.1` request.
-4. Split the URI path on `"?"`, which gives us plain resource separate from any potential `GET` parameters.
+4. Split the URI path on `"?"`, which gives us plain resource separate from any `GET` parameters.
 5. Make a new `request` instance with the resource in place.
 6. Populate that `request` instance with each split header line.
 7. Set that `request`s parameters to the result of parsing our `GET` parameters.